Personalize selling with product rec quizzes 👉

 • Discover trends in your industry

-• Get wise on what your competitors are up to
+• Get wise about what your competitors are up to

 • Determine how you can stand out

-Plus, it’s big business, with the global market valued at $75.8 billion in 2019.
-There are many different ways to approach market research, and at Typeform we’ve developed our own spin on it, thanks to continuous testing, and the insights we get from being a market research tool ourselves (forms and surveys).
+There are many ways to approach market research, and at Typeform, we’ve developed our own spin on it, thanks to continuous testing and the insights we get from being a market research tool ourselves (forms and surveys).

-Uncertainty is an inevitable part of business, and if 2020 taught us anything, it’s that the world is now more uncertain than ever.
-However, it’s still possible to reduce some of the uncertainty.
+Uncertainty is an inevitable part of business—however, it’s still possible to reduce some of the uncertainty.

 Convinced you shouldn’t be sleeping on market research?
 Great—let’s dive deeper.